-On April 6th, 2021, we got word that state legislators reached an agreement on the budget that includes a $2.1 billion fund for excluded workers.
+On April 6th, 2021, state legislators and the Governor approved a state budget that includes a $2.1 billion fund for excluded workers.
 This historic victory is the first of its kind in the US.

 Excluded workers have been on the frontlines of this pandemic, but haven’t received any state or federal financial support.
 This fund will provide direct assistance to those workers, finally providing the relief so many others have already received.